toolmantim/boomper/README.md

 ## Deployment

-If you want to deploy your own copy of Bumper, follow the [Probot Deployment Guide](https://probot.github.io/docs/deployment/).
+If you want to deploy your own copy of Boomper, follow the [Probot Deployment Guide](https://probot.github.io/docs/deployment/).